martinlejko/NSWI130-ASSys/features.md

 #### Responsibilities

+##### System Presentation Responsibilities
+- Display report parameters (time period, subjects).

+##### Enrollments Processing Responsibilities
+- Retrieve and process enrollment data to determine which students have completed the subject.
+- Identify the success criteria for each subject (e.g., passing grades, completion status).

+##### Data Analysis Responsibilities
+- Filter data based on the selected time period and subjects.

+##### Validation Responsibilities
+- Verify that the selected time period and subjects are valid and within the system's stored data range.
+- Validate the generated report's data for consistency and accuracy against the raw input data.

 ### Feature 7: Joining a Waiting List for a Full Course (Martin Lejko)

 As a student, I want to join a waiting list if the capacity is full for the course I want to enroll in, because I still want a chance to get into the course if space becomes available.